 - Virtual tour.

 - Updated CMAs after 30 days including the recent sales

 - The ability to track online buyers

 If you are relocating, a relocation specialist is the best.
-They have contacts with other relocation REALTORS® who they have already done business with and can recommend a great agent for you at your destination which will make for a smoother move.
+They have contacts with other relocation REALTORS® who they have already done business with and can recommend someone experienced for you at your destination.
 Go with your instinct: Selling a home is a major decision.
 You need to like, trust and feel comfortable with the REALTOR® you choose.
-Personality and character traits are also extremely important but don't show on paper.
-Buying and selling homes in a soft market, can take time and choose the right agent will be a positive experience.
 Choosing the wrong agent can lead to months of frustration and an unsold house.